ylacaute/ez-Dashing/README.md

 ### Development

-Most of the time, you will work with front end only.
+Most of the time, you will work with front-end only.
 So your best option is to start a mocked API and start the dev server.

 __Start the dev server (hot reload)__
 ```sh
 npm run serve
 ```
- - Hot reload is working for any kind of change (js, sass, html...)
+ - **Hot reload**: works for any kind of front sources change (js, sass, html...)

 __Start the mocked API__ (mock the backend)
 ```sh
 npm run api
 ```
- - On mocks change: you need to restart the mocked API
+ - **On mocks change (ez-client/api/mocks)**: you need to restart the mocked API

-If you want to verify all the chain without mocks, just turn off the mocked API and start the back-end
+ - **Verify all the chain without mocks**: turn off the mocked API and start the back-end

 __Start the back-end server__ (dev)
 ```sh
 ./mvnw spring-boot:run -Dspring.config.location=file:/your/path/to/server.properties -Dspring.profiles.active=dev
 ```
- - Profile dev: logs are in DEBUG.
+ - **Profile dev**: logs are in DEBUG.
- - Profile prod: logs are in INFO and only in ez-dashing.log (not in console), in the same directory as the configuration.
+ - **Profile prod**: logs are in INFO and only in ez-dashing.log (not in console), in the same directory as the configuration.
- - On dashboard.json change: you need to restart the server.
+ - **On dashboard.json change**: you need to restart the server.

 ## Browser compatibility:
  - __Chromium__ : good